 In a stand mixer, beat together the butter and sugar until light and fluffy.
-Add in the flour, eggs, baking powder and Vanilla and beat again briefly till combined – try not to overbeat!
+Add in the flour, cocoa powder and eggs and beat again briefly till combined – try not to overbeat!

-Divide the mixture between the two tins and smooth it over – bake for 1 hour (Check after 45 minutes if your oven runs hot, can take longer) until the cake is golden and when the cake springs back (skewer should also come out clean)
+Divide the mixture between the two tins and smooth it over – bake for 60-70 minutes (Check after 50 minutes if your oven runs hot, can take longer) until the cake is golden and when the cake springs back (the skewer should also come out clean)

 Once baked, leave the cake to cool in the tin for 10 minutes, and then remove and leave to cool fully on a wire rack.